 DETAILED DESCRIPTION WITH REFERENCE TO THE DRAWINGS

 Images may be taken of the Earth’s surface in the form of digital source images referred to as surface images.
-The surface images may include images of the surface of the Earth or other celestial bodies.
+The surface images may include images of the surface of the Earth including ocean or vegetation surfaces, or the surface of other bodies.
 Such surface images may be obtained by aerial imagery or satellite imagery and may be high resolution.
 Mosaicking multiple surface images to cover an area results in radiometric variation over temporal and spatial extents.
 While very high resolution (VHR) aerial imagery holds great potential for quantitative remote sensing, its use has been limited by the unwanted radiometric variation over temporal and spatial extents.
 The described method and system generate radiometrically corrected surface images by using a reference image.

 The surface images may be digital images each comprising a two dimensional array of individual picture elements called pixels arranged in columns and rows.
 Each pixel represents an area on the Earth's surface.
 A pixel has an intensity value and a location address in the two dimensional image.
 The intensity value represents the measured physical quantity such as the solar radiance in a given wavelength band reflected from the ground, emitted infrared radiation or backscattered radar intensity.
 This value is normally the average value for the whole ground area covered by the pixel.
 The intensity of a pixel is digitized and recorded as a digital number.
 Due to the finite storage capacity, a digital number is stored with a finite number of bits (binary digits).
 The number of bits determine the radiometric resolution of the image.
 The address of a pixel is denoted by its row and column coordinates in the two-dimensional image.
 There is a one-to-one correspondence between the column-row address of a pixel and the geographical coordinates (e.g. Longitude, latitude) of the imaged location.